The Week of Prayer for Christian Unity

 Sharing in the Liturgies of the Word of other Christians (i.e. Vespers, Evensong) gives witness to the bond of unity that already exists among Christians and to pray for greater visible unity.4

-The 2021 Week of Prayer for Christian Unity Service
+The Week of Prayer for Christian Unity 2024

-For information and resources on the 2021 Week of Prayer for Christian Unity.
+For more information and resources for celebrating the 2024 Week of Prayer for Christian Unity, please click here.

 Prayer for Christian Unity at Other Times of the Year